graze/morphism/README.md

 deployment (migrating the schema to match the deployed code).

-We were previously using an internally developed database migration tool ("migrant") which relies on 'up' and 'down' scripts to manage migration between schema versions.
+We were previously using an internally developed database migration tool ("migrant") which relied on 'up' and 'down' scripts to manage migration between schema versions.
-This has a number of issues however.
+This had a number of issues however.
 In particular it assumes that schema evolution is linear - you can only ever move forward in time to a newer version, or back to an older version.
 In practice, modern development is such that you may be working on several different possible versions of the future state of the schema in parallel as you switch between different development branches.

-After some discussion with interested parties, we agreed to develop a tool that would allow us to store the complete database schema in the repo.
-When a branch requires a schema update to work properly, you should edit your checkout's schema and run the new tool to figure out the necessary ALTER / CREATE / DROP statements to run, and apply them.
+We decide to develop a tool that would allow us to store the complete database schema in the repository.
+When a branch requires a schema update to work properly, you should edit your checkout's schema and run the new tool to figure out the necessary `ALTER` / `CREATE` / `DROP` statements to run, and apply them.
 Similarly, when switching branches you can simply run the tool and it will apply the necessary changes automatically.